Author: Jo Mooney (Mooney & Co Estate Agents – Cranbourne and surrounds)

 Sadly, many owners spend money on changes they don’t have to, chewing up energy, time and finances in the process.

-We often meet with owners who are 3 – 18 months out from a potential sale to discuss what changes will add max value.
-It’s all part of our service.
-Call us today to book your free consultation.
+I often meet with owners who are 3 – 18 months out from a potential sale to discuss what changes will add max value.
+It’s all part of my service.
+Call me today to book your free consultation.

 Want to know how much your property is worth?
-Click here to book a free property appraisal.
+Click here to request a free report.

 Here’s a great video (part 1 of 2) starring the ever-popular Tara Dennis (from Better Homes & Gardens) doing a budget kitchen makeover: